MehulBawadia/laravel-api-ecommerce/README.md

 #### License

-This project is licensed under MIT.
+This project is an open-sourced software licensed under the [MIT License](https://opensource.org/licenses/MIT).